Ceterai/Ceterai.github.io/MyEnternia/Wiki/Multi-Tool/README.md

 - You've just picked up an alta weapon, or an "energy tool", as they call it.
 According to my database, these usually have an extended set of features.
 I suggest reading its description.

+## Parameters

+### Super Toolset

+**WIP**.
+Launch a grapple blade (broken).
+Hold to enter a mining state.
+In full, the toolset includes a pick end, a chop end, a retractable switch end, incarvings for attachments, a keyring, a retractable long handle and an inner slot for small parts or other things.
+It also has proper isolation, fully protecting the wielder from possible contact hazards.

 ## Sources

 Can be crafted: